 What Does the Email Actually Require?

+A genuine identity-verification email from Companies House does five things.
 It tells you about the obligation under ECCTA 2023 to verify your identity as a director, a PSC, or both.
-It references your role at a specific named company.
-It states the deadline for verification, which is anchored to the company's next confirmation statement falling within the transition window for existing roles, or immediately for newly appointed roles.
-It directs you to begin verification via the GOV.UK One Login route or via an Authorised Corporate Service Provider under ECCTA s.66.
-It provides the company's confirmation statement filing date for reference.
+It names your specific company and your role in it.
+It states your deadline, anchored to your company's next confirmation statement falling within the transition window if your role already existed, or immediately for a new appointment.
+It points you to the GOV.UK One Login route or an Authorised Corporate Service Provider under ECCTA s.66.
+And it gives you your company's confirmation statement filing date for reference.

 How Fast Do I Need to Act?